SteffLD50/kupujem-prodajem/README.md

 #### KupujemProdajem credentials:

 In the project's root folder `../kupujem-prodajem` find the file `cypress.env.json` and open it.
-Enter the valid login credentials inside of the quotation marks for the existing account.
+Enter the valid login credentials inside the quotation marks for the existing account.

 #### Facebook credentials:

 In the project's root folder `../kupujem-prodajem` find the file `.env` and open it.
 Enter the valid login credentials right after `=`s.
-No additional characters like `""`, `,`, `;` or spaces are needed.
+No additional characters like `"`, `,`, `;` or spaces are needed.

 ### 2. Creation of an Ad